marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 We have some nice texts which are shown to the user up to the score she achieved.

-We are enhancing the App.vue with the resultData data which is provided to the Quiz.vue as property.
+We are enhancing the App.vue with the resultsInfo data which is provided to the Quiz.vue as property.

 ```html
 <!-- App.vue -->